HAYSTACK MOUNTAIN SCHOOL, DEER ISLE, ME

 2-WEEK COURSE JULY 28, 2019 - AUGUST 9, 2019

-The intrinsic malleability of copper allows it to be manipulated it into complex, dimensional forms.
+The intrinsic malleability of copper allows it to be manipulated into complex, dimensional forms.
 Working from flat sheets of ultra-thin copper, this workshop will explore the limitless potential of this material and the possibilities of color, form and surface found through enameling.
 Students will manipulate copper into dimensional forms that can be turned into pendants, beads and components for jewelry and sculpture.
 This workshop will incorporate a broad variety of techniques ranging from paper models, metal, liquid and dry sifted enamels, sgraffito and limoges techniques for drawing and mark-making.
 All levels welcome.

 SNOWFARM THE NEW ENGLAND CRAFT PROGRAM, WILLIAMSBURG, MA